-One interesting thing about the economy is that relatively large numbers of people worked from their home: 8.25% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Venetia telecommute to their jobs.
+Overall, about 8.36% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-One downside of living in Venetia, however, is that residents on average have to contend with a long commute, spending on average 32.56 minutes every day commuting to work.
-However, local public transit is widely used.
-For those who would prefer to avoid driving entirely and leave their car at home, it may be an option to use the transit instead.
+One downside of living in Venetia, however, is that residents on average have to contend with a long commute, spending on average 32.31 minutes every day commuting to work.

 The most common language spoken in Venetia is English.
-Other important languages spoken here include German/Yiddish and Langs. of India.
+Other important languages spoken here include Langs. of India and Chinese.